Glossary

 Programme manual

-Dedicated fact sheets providing relevant information for different phases of project cycle (project generation, application, contracting and implementation).
-It should serve as guidance for potential partners, project participants and programme bodies.
-It includes also relevant forms and guidance for their completion.
+Dedicated document providing relevant information on the programme and on the different phases of the project lifecycle (project generation, application, contracting and implementation).
+It should serve as a guidance for potential partners, project participants and programme bodies.
+It includes also relevant forms and guidelines for their completion.

 Project participant